dragonfly-science/dragonfly-website/content/news/2018-05-30-US-stock/content.md

 <!--more-->

-They found that even after accounting for price effects and the volume of fish landed, there was still some residual variation due to size – larger fish were more likely to be assessed.
+They found that even after accounting for price effects and the volume of fish landed, there was still residual variation due to size – larger fish were more likely to be assessed.

-“One of the reasons we looked at the US fisheries was because we had a very comprehensive data set.
+“One of the reasons we looked at US fisheries was because we had a very comprehensive data set.
 It was compiled by one of the co-authors, Mike Melnychuk, from the University of Washington.
-He has surveyed fisheries managers and fisheries scientists for many years to understand the stock assessments and economic context,” says Phil.
+He has surveyed fisheries managers and fisheries scientists for many years to understand fisheries stock assessments and their economic context,” says Phil.

 Phil has been working on the project for several years, and says it ended up being a lot more complicated that he imagined at the start.

-“We had the database for all the things that were being assessed, but trying to figure out what species weren’t being assessed was really hard.
+“We had the database for all the things that were being assessed, but trying to figure out what species weren’t being assessed was hard.
 In the end we used a national landings database that NOAA has maintained since the 1950s.
 It’s pretty huge and contains everything that ever came up onto a fishing boat and was reported, including alligators!”